Carath/vect_bench/rust/README.md

 ### Dynamic builds

-By default rust programs are compiled by cargo statically, therefore parts of the std lib will be included in the executable, resulting in (somewhat) large files (a few MB).
+By default rust programs are compiled by cargo statically, therefore parts of the standard library will be included in the executable, resulting in (somewhat) large files (a few MB).
 To prevent this, one can compile dynamically and specify the path of the shared lib (here ``` libstd-2a15b3cd0948397b.so ```):

 Method 1: